-These relays have been specially designed and tested to establish their suitability for Class 1E applications.
-Materials have been selected and tested to insure that the relays will perform their intended function for their design life when operated in a normal environment as defined by ANSI standard C37.90-1989, when exposed to radiation levels up to 10 rads, and when subjected to seismic events producing a Shock Response Spectrum within the limits of the relay rating.
+These relays have been specially designed and tested to establish their suitability for Class 1E applications in accordance with the ABB Relay Division program for Class 1E Qualification Testing, as detailed in Bulletin STR-1.
+Materials have been selected and tested to insure that the relays will perform their intended functions for their design life when operated in a normal environment as defined in ANSI/IEEE standard C37.90, when exposed to radiation levels up to $10^4$ rads, and when subjected to seismic events producing a Shock Response Spectrum within the limits of the relay rating.